Fourier transform of the additive group in algebraically closed valued fields: Introduction

+We remark that the generalization of the construction of Weil representations in this paper is a na\"ive one.
+It merely creates a formalism in which the classical arguments make sense in the context of algebraically closed valued fields, although some interesting phenomena have already appeared along the way.
+Ideally the generalized Weil representations over algebraically closed valued fields should be the ``limit'' of the classical Weil representations over locally compact fields.
+To make this connection we need to incorporate data from the Galois group.
+This will be explored in a sequel.

-We note that on the level of local fields there is also a very general approach to motivic integration, namely the Cluckers-Loeser theory~\cite{cluckers:loeser:constructible:motivic:functions}; see~\cite{gordon:yaffe:2008} for an excellent exposition.
+On the level of local fields there is also a very general approach to motivic integration, namely the Cluckers-Loeser theory~\cite{cluckers:loeser:constructible:motivic:functions}; see~\cite{gordon:yaffe:2008} for an excellent exposition.
 Their construction of exponential integrals is contained in~\cite{cluckers:loeser:motivic:fourier:transform}.
-For a general introduction to the development before these general approaches we refer to the article~\cite{hales:2005}.
+There is also a comparable theory of motivic integration for real closed fields (see \cite{Yin:int:tcvf}).
+For a general introduction to the development before these general approaches we refer to the articles~\cite{hales:2005, loo:mot}.

-\begin{ack} I would like to thank Thomas Hales for many hours of stimulating discussions during the preparation of this paper.
-In particular, he pointed out to me the possibility of constructing the Weil representation.
-Since the technical details follow quite smoothly once the idea is in place, this part of the paper should really be considered as joint work with him. \end{ack}
+\begin{ack} I would like to thank Thomas Hales for many hours of stimulating discussions during the preparation of this paper, in particular, for pointing out to me the possibility of constructing a motivic version of the Weil representations.
+The research reported in this paper has been partially supported by the ERC Advanced Grant NMNAG. \end{ack}